guilherme-pereira/QTLpoly/docs/1-tutorial.md

 ## Install and load the `qtlpoly` package and data

 As mentioned, the package `qtlpoly` depends on a couple of functions from `sommer` (v.
 3.6) and `varComp` (v.
 0.2-0). `varComp` has been [archived from CRAN](https://cran.r-project.org/src/contrib/Archive/varComp/), while `sommer` has been constantly updated.
-In order to avoid conflit with updates in functions and object structures, we decided to stick with an earlier `sommer` version (v.
+In order to avoid conflict with updates in functions and object structures, we decided to stick with an earlier `sommer` version (v.
 3.6), so you will need to downgrade if you have installed the most recent version of `sommer`.

 `qtlpoly` package is available at [GitHub](https://github.com/guilherme-pereira/qtlpoly).
 You can install all needed packages within R using the functions from the R package `devtools`: